samirgnawali/hexoblog/source/_posts/CapsuleNet-Understanding-Dynamic-routing-between-capsules.md

 ---

-There are few weaknesses of Convonutional Neural Networks (CNN), which __Geoffery Hilton__ mentioned in his famous his famous talk about __[what is wrongs with CNNs](https://www.youtube.com/watch?v=rTawFwUvnLE)__ few months ago.
+There are few weaknesses of Convonutional Neural Networks (CNN), which __Geoffery Hilton__ mentioned in his famous talk about __[what is wrongs with CNNs](https://www.youtube.com/watch?v=rTawFwUvnLE)__ few months ago.
 Recently a [paper](https://arxiv.org/abs/1710.09829v1) introduced a completely new type of neural network CapsuleNet, based on so-called capsules.
 A capsule is a group of neurons whose outputs represent different properties of the same entity.
 These network use "Dynamic Routing Between Capsules".
-CapsuleNet has gained wide attention, because these papers introduce completely new method, which is most likely to improve overall performance and accuracy of Deep learning algorithms in coming future.
+CapsuleNet has gained wide attention, because it introduces a completely new method, which is most likely to improve overall performance and accuracy of Deep learning algorithms in coming future.
 <!-- more -->(Note: I won't cover mathematical equation or programming, but i have mentioned used equation for clarifications.)
 <!-- toc -->
 # CNN: Quick intro
 Main component of CNN is convolutional layer, these layers learn and detect main features of an image using pixel input.
 These layers are stacked up to learn and detect even more complex features.
 Layers close to input learn simple features whereas higher layer combine simple features into more complex features.
 Higher-level features combine lower-level features as a weighted sum: activations of a preceding layer are multiplied by the following layer neuron’s weights and added, before being passed to activation nonlinearity.
 (For more detailed study visit [link](http://cs231n.github.io/convolutional-networks/))

 # Difference between CNN and CapsuleNet
-- CapsuleNet layers is divided into a group of Neural Network called as Capsule, instead of single neural network.
+- Instead of single neuron, layers of CapsuleNet consist of groups of Neurons called as Capsule.
 These neurons have same activity vector which represents the instantiation parameters of a specific type of entity such as an object or an object part.
 - CNN uses [Max pooing](http://ufldl.stanford.edu/tutorial/supervised/Pooling/) for discretization, which is sample-based discretization process.
 It's objective is to reduce dimentionality of input representation and reduce chances of overfitting by providing abstract representation of images by allowing neurons in one layer to ignore all but the most active feature detector in a local pool in the layer below [[num](https://www.quora.com/What-is-max-pooling-in-convolutional-neural-networks), [paper]()].
 - CapsuleNet uses "__Routing by agreement__" approach, in which output is routed to all possible parents but it is scaleddown by coupling coefficients that sum to 1.
 For each possible parent, the capsule computes a “prediction vector” by multiplying its own output by a weight matrix.
 - In standard deep neural networks like AlexNet and ResNet pooling between layers that downsample is a MAX operation.
 But in CapsuleNet, each layer learns how to pool dynamically and mimic Hebbian learning (more detail in [link](https://medium.com/mlreview/deep-neural-network-capsules-137be2877d44)).